 YouTube Shorts, Google’s competitive offering despite the rise of TikTok, has a growing audience of over 30 billion views a day, making it a ripe arena for advertisements.
 This new addition to Google’s Video Action Campaign will aid advertisers in getting one step closer to their audience through increasingly effective short-form video content.
 You will also be able to add videos to Discovery to the feed, allowing advertisers to engage with their audience in a new way.

 The potential of video is only going to grow this upcoming year.
 Connected TV is another growing opportunity for advertisers and Google is rolling out Google Audiences for Display & Video 360 later this year.
-This will give advertisers the ability to run ads on CTV platforms such as Hulu, Peacock, YouTube, and other ad-supported platforms.
+This will allow advertisers to run ads on CTV platforms such as Hulu, Peacock, YouTube, and other ad-supported platforms.
 Later this year, CTV campaigns will have the same ability to target existing Affinity, In-Market, and Demographic audiences with the same success as digital ad types.

 As Google continues to actively roll out many exciting features, feel free to reach out to us at firstname.lastname@example.org if you have any questions on the latest and greatest updates.